shrimantasatpati/streamlit_real_time_speech_emotion_recognition_bot/README.md

 3. Speak into the microphone.
 4. The bot will analyze the spoken language and display the detected emotion.

-### Configuration
-- You can customize the application settings in `app.py` and `emotion_recognition.py`.
-- Adjust the sensitivity, language model parameters, or UI components as needed.

 ### Contributing
 Feel free to contribute by opening issues or submitting pull requests.
 Follow the [contribution guidelines](CONTRIBUTING.md) for more details.